sendgrid/docs/source/User_Guide/Marketing_Campaigns/custom_fields.md

 {% endanchor %}

-If a Custom Field value does not appear in the corresponding (Substitution Tag)[https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/editor.html#-Using-Substitution-Tags], make sure that there is a value for that custom field associated with the contact in your contact database.
+If a Custom Field value does not appear in the corresponding [Substitution Tag]({{root_url}}/User_Guide/Marketing_Campaigns/editor.html#-Using-Substitution-Tags), make sure that there is a value for that custom field associated with the contact in your contact database.
 If there is no value for a particular custom field, a space will be substituted instead.

 If you do find that the custom field has an associated value on the contact’s profile page, check the spelling of the substitution tag in the content of your campaign.